Bin-Chen-Lab/deepdrug/README.md

 There is a private repository actively updated on this subject.
-Contact us (bin.chen@ucsf.edu) to access.
+Contact us (bin.chen@hc.msu.edu) to access.

 # DeepDrug